Physical activity policies

 • Policies which are intentional with an overt focus on sport and recreation allow for a greater exploration of causes, need, implementation considerations, and innovative strategies, and are seen as a strong approach to encouraging physical activity.
 This approach could be considered across all municipalities.

-• Sport and recreation policies take a variety of alternate forms including being embedded within community/neighbourhood plans such as Whitehorse and Yellowknife, city centre plans including Surrey and Saint John’s, parks and recreation frameworks including Victoria and Edmonton, facility construction policies such as Brandon, and finally land planning documents including Victoria and Brandon
+• Sport and recreation policies take a variety of alternate forms including being embedded within community/neighbourhood plans such as Whitehorse and Yellowknife, city centre plans including Surrey and St. John’s, parks and recreation frameworks including Victoria and Edmonton, facility construction policies such as Brandon, and finally land planning documents including Victoria and Brandon

 • Sport and recreation concepts are referenced within some zoning bylaws, municipal acts, and development regulations, but are typically not the primary focus or intention of such policies.